lalloyce/inuacrm2/README.md

 ```
 ### Database

-For this application, the database name is `Inua-crm`.
+For this application, the database name is `Inua_crm`.
 It contains multiple tables as defined in the `database.sql` file.

 ### Setting up the database